I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorscx/ns-sensorscx-_sensor_controller_config.md

 This callback function returns the data interval for a specified sensor.

+`EvtSensorSetDataInterval`

+This callback function sets the data interval for a specified sensor.

 `EvtSensorGetDataThresholds`

 This callback function returns the thresholds that are associated with a sensor.

+`EvtSensorSetDataThresholds`

+This callback function stops the sensor.

 `EvtSensorGetProperties`

 This callback function returns the properties for a given sensor.

-`EvtSensorGetSupportedDataFields`

-This callback function returns a list of data fields supported by the specified sensor.

-`EvtSensorSetBatchLatency`

-This callback function sets the batch latency for a specified sensor.

-`EvtSensorSetDataInterval`

-This callback function sets the data interval for a specified sensor.

-`EvtSensorSetDataThresholds`

-This callback function stops the sensor.

-`EvtSensorStart`

-This callback function starts the sensor based on the default properties specified by the driver, or properties set by the class extension.
+`EvtSensorDeviceIoControl`

+This callback function handles IOCTLs outside of the class extension.<div class="alert"><b>Note</b>  If the driver needs to queue the IRP, it must copy the IRP to an IoQueue that the driver owns.
+This will prevent all IRPs for the driver to be stalled until completion.</div>
+<div> </div>

 `EvtSensorStartHistory`

+`EvtSensorStopHistory`

+`EvtSensorClearHistory`